-If you have questions about reading and filling out the prescription form, here are some pictures to help you understand.
+If you have questions about reading and filling out your prescription, the following images can help you understand the process.

-This is the most common format.
-Above or on the left side of the form are printed fields such as OD, OS, SPH, CYL, etc.; usually input by computer, or handwritten by a doctor.
+This is what you’ll likely see.
+The top and/or the left side of the form usually include terms such as OD, OS, SPH, CYL, etc., either printed digitally or handwritten by a doctor or optometrist.

 [ OS/OD ]